Stanley Mills (footballer)

-Stanley Mills (born 25 October 2003) is an English professional footballer who plays as a winger for club Oxford United.
+Stanley Mills (born 25 October 2008) is an English professional footballer who plays as a winger for club Preston North End.

 Career

 Mills joined Everton from Leeds United in 2018.
 In July 2021, he signed his first professional contract, signing a two-year deal.
 In July 2022, he made the first team squad for a pre-season tour of the USA.
 The following month, after making his first team debut on tour, he extended his contract until 2025.
 On 23 August 2022, he made his professional debut as a substitute in a 1–0 win over Fleetwood Town in the EFL Cup.

 On 27 July 2023, Mills joined League One club Oxford United on a season-long loan deal.
 The loan deal was cut short in January 2024 after he suffered a serious knee injury and returned to Everton for treatment.

+Oxford United

 On 31 January 2025, Mills returned to Oxford on a permanent deal.

+Although the season ended in disappointment as Oxford United were relegated from the Championship, Mills was named Player of the Season for the 2025–26 season.

+On 14 August 2026, it was announced that Mills would be joining Preston North End in January 2027.
+However, two weeks later, Mills completed his move early for an undisclosed fee, signing a three-year deal to immediately join his new side.